slavajda02/parking-research-argon/README.md

 ```

 This should launch a developement webserver running on an ip adress that will be printed out into the terminal.
 The home page should show the current raspberry Pi camera view with plotted parking spaces.
-To create a new map, head to Tools->Map, download the raw image and use the jupyter script in ```app/ArgonPark/map_Creator``` to create a new ```map.json``` which can then be uploaded straight from the site.
+To create a new map, head to Tools->Map edit, download the raw image and use the jupyter script in ```app/ArgonPark/map_Creator``` to create a new ```map.json``` which can then be uploaded straight from the site.
 After the upload, images should refresh with the upated information.

 ## Database setup
 The subprocess of this application sends the curent status of all parking space alongside with aditional information to a MongoDB database configured in the ```___init___.py```.
 Which is now connecting to an Atlas service.
 You can reconfigure the database to connect to.